Seth Moulton: Gun control

+On June 15, 2016, Moulton appeared on the cover of the New York Daily News with the headline "No Civilian Should Own This Gun", in reference to semi-automatic assault weapons.
+Moulton penned an opinion piece promoting gun control, including the statement: "There's simply no reason for a civilian to own a military-style assault weapon.
+It's no different than why we outlaw civilian ownership of rockets and landmines."

-Foreign policy
+Military and foreign policy

 Moulton opposed sending U.S. troops back to Iraq in 2014.
 He also supported strengthening NATO against Russia and keeping troops in Afghanistan temporarily to execute a counterterrorist mission in 2019.

+In a November 2022 Hudson Institute event, Moulton stated "Every new weapons system should have sort of an AI component or capability or the ability to integrate that, because the reality is that this is the future of warfare."

 Moulton criticized President Joe Biden for the withdrawal of U.S. troops from Afghanistan, citing the chaotic evacuation of Afghans who had supported the U.S. in the effort to fight terrorism.
-He and Representative Don Bacon later co-sponsored the WELCOMED Act, to provide benefits and eligibility for resettlement to Afghan recipients of Special Immigrant Visas, which Biden signed into law on October 1, 2021.
 In June 2025, Moulton co-signed a letter led by Rep. Josh Gottheimer, asking Trump to comply with the TikTok divest-or-ban law and not grant further extensions to the deadline.

 In October 2025, Moulton announced he would be returning donations from AIPAC, a pro-Israel lobbying group, citing its support for Israeli prime minister Benjamin Netanyahu.
-JewishInsider reported that he wanted AIPAC's endorsement for the 2026 Senate race and spurned it after failing to secure the endorsement.
+Jewish Insider reported that he wanted AIPAC's endorsement for the 2026 Senate race and spurned it after failing to secure the endorsement.
+However, Moulton dismissed the claim, stating that the lack of endorsement did not affect his decision.
+Moulton supported US strikes on Iran in the Twelve-Day War.